unibo-spe/spe-slides/content/02-kotlin/_index.md

 Same as Java, plus aliasing.
 <br/>
-Imports go at the top of file, no locally scoped imports as in Scala
+Imports go at the top of the file, no locally scoped imports as in Scala
 * There are no `implicit`s in Kotlin, the `import` statement does not modify context